ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

 For the last three options, when Rancher deploys Kubernetes onto these nodes, you can choose between Rancher Kubernetes Engine RKE2 or k3s distributions.
 Follow the official Rancher documentation on [How to launch Kubernetes with Rancher](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/launch-kubernetes-with-rancher) explaining how to define cluster settings, number of nodes (master, worker, etcd), authentication, and any additional configurations.

-we will detail bellow how to use OVHcloud as a Hosted Kubernetes provider and Infrastructure Provider using our official OVHcloud Drivers.
+We will detail below how to use OVHcloud as a Hosted Kubernetes provider and Infrastructure Provider using our official OVHcloud Drivers.

 ##### Use OVHcloud as a **Hosted Kubernetes Provider**